-Appropriately scaled monitoring programs are developed that maximise the chance of detecting adverse impacts on individual cetaceans and on populations.
+Appropriately scaled monitoring programs will be developed that maximise the chance of detecting potential adverse impacts on individual cetaceans and on populations.

-Action 2.1 - Review and update 'operator' data collection systems and associated templates to ensure they are scientifically robust and can be used in future research/analytical studies.
+Action 2.1 - Collate, review and update 'operator' data collection systems and associated templates to ensure they are scientifically useful and data can be used in future research/ analytical studies.

-Action 2.2 - Facilitate the development of common metrics for impact assessments which may be used to inform management of whalewatching activities to mitigate impacts on subject individuals or populations.
+Action 2.2 - Facilitate the development of common metrics for impact assessments which may be used to inform management of whalewatching activities to mitigate potential impacts on subject individuals or populations.